 3. Luxi 3-in-1 Adjustable Mattress

 The Luxi 3-in-1 adjustable mattress is another mattress on our list which aims towards allowing the consumer to customize the sleep experience.
 The bed is delivered in a setting comparable to a “medium” firmness, but changes can be made by opening up the cover and flipping comfort layers.
 This adjustable technology could be ideal for couples who struggle to find a perfect out-of-the-box firmness setting.
-They can try out the mattress in the default setting and make adjustments as needed until they find a firmness they can both agree on.
+They can try out the mattress in the default setting and make adjustments to find the right mattress firmness for each side of the bed.

 The Luxi 3-in-1 has a quilted layer of memory foam, with gaps between each quilted layer, allowing for superior airflow along the top of the mattress.